Im-Rises/space_invaders_arcade_emulator/README.md

 - my_sdl2 (video, audio and inputs si_arcade interpreter)
 - binary_lib (a set of binary functions to manipulate data)

-The sound is implemented using `.wav` files, they are laoded in the `si_aracade` part of the program and totally interpreted in the my_sdl2 part.
+The sound is implemented using `.wav` files, they are loaded in the `si_aracade` part of the program and totally interpreted in the `my_sdl2` part.

 ## Compilation